manga-download/haruneko/docs/user-manual/usage/fluent-core/ui-reference.md

 ## Website Selection Panel

 The purpose of this panel is to select a website which is required for all further actions.
+Only websites which are shown in this list are supported by the software.
 This is a collapsible panel that can be collapsed/expanded by clicking on the header.

 In collapsed state it shows the currently selected websites, a counter and some actions.